SUI-Components/sui/packages/sui-ssr/README.md

 * loadSPAOnNotFound (false): Set it to true in order to read index.html file so that the SPA can handle 404 errors.
 Set it to false in order to load 404.html instead.

+* criticalCSS (false): If you setup this flag to true, you will get this awesome feature for free.
+More about Critical CSS [here](https://www.smashingmagazine.com/2015/08/understanding-critical-css/)

 ## Dynamic Rendering

 If you want to apply this new technique proposal by Google to improve your SEO and your site's performance you have to set up the entry *dynamicsURLS* in the config of the package json with an array of allowed urls.
 Each entry in this array must be a string and follow the structure of a RegExp constructor.